CoherentLabs/StarterGuide/guide/content/chapters/chapter-9/index.md

 }
 ```

-Then in our `whenReady` promise resolve, we’ll register the new model
+Then in our `whenReady` promise resolve, we’ll register the new model next to our `PlayerModel` and we also need to make sure it's before the `engine.synchronizeModels`

 ```
 engine.createJSModel("MapModel", map);